konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

 Once you have your EKS cluster ready with all the required extra components installed and all the credentials to access to your cluster is time to start the KRE deployment.
 The first step is to define a `values.yaml` file that fit all the requirements for our installation.
 So we are going to describe an example of this file to deploy KRE in your cluster.
 After that we can apply the Helm chart with this value to deploy KRE and afterward we are going to describe how to validate the installation.

 ## Create values.yaml

+Here is an example of a `values.yaml` to deploy in your clustes, just fill the parameters that required of your own information of credentials or domains, and save the file as `values.yaml` in order to apply it as is explained in the next section.

+All the parameters are ditailed in the section [Customization](../customization).

 ```yaml
 config: